DO BUSINESS / LIFE SCIENCES / WHY LIC / REAL ESTATE

 Adam Kaufman, ARE

 In addition to the Life Sciences projects currently underway, which you can explore in the interactive map below, throughout the neighborhood there are new and renovated buildings and vacant land that have potential for Life Sciences uses, including large-scale sites particularly along the Waterfront.
-Visit our interactive Development Map and commercial listings at the LIC Space Bank here and filter listings through the tag ‘Owner Interest in Life Sciences’ to see more possibilities and connect with property owners.”
+Visit our interactive Development Map and commercial listings at the LIC Space Bank here and explore the filtered map ‘Owner Interest in Life Sciences’ to see more possibilities and connect with property owners.

 LIC Neighborhood Data: